Find your solar queries answered here:

 How many solar panels will I need for my energy requirements?

-While determining the number of solar panels you will need, consider asking yourself the following questions:
+While determining the number of solar panels you will need;

 How much will I save with a solar system?

-A detailed calculation of your potential return on investment (ROI) will be provided by Green Enpower during your solar evaluation.
-Get more information about what goes into calculating home solar panel system costs and other important solar energy questions to ask your installer.
+A detailed calculation of your potential return on investment (ROI) will be provided by us during your solar evaluation.

-Just like any upgrade, installing a home solar system can increase the value of your home and make it more appealing to potential buyers.
-A 2019 study showed that, on an average, homes with solar panels sell for 4.1% more than homes without solar panels.
+Installing a home solar system can increase the value of your home considerably and make it more appealing to potential buyers.

-Yes, solar panels are capable of producing electricity in all types of weather all year round, though the amount of power produced does shift with the seasons.
-You will notice that performance will vary from day to day.
-Generation can vary somewhere around 70% to 90% due to cloud movements.
+Solar panels are capable of producing electricity in all types of weather, year round.
+Though the amount of power produced does change with the season, you can notice some daily variations as well.
+Your Solar energy generation can vary somewhere around 70% to 90% due to cloud movements.

-During monsoons, the movement of the clouds is more frequent and the power output varies around 50% to 80% of your average monthly generation.
-Summer is when solar production peaks.
-While during winters, solar production is on the lower side due to short days and more variable weather.
+During monsoons, the movement of the clouds is more frequent and the power output varies around 40% to 80% of your average monthly generation.

-When we design our systems and estimate their production, we take in to account the amount of sunlight that your specific region receives each year.
-This means that your system will be sized appropriately for the amount of sunny (or cloudy) days you receive each year.
-We design our systems with all four seasons in mind, and this seasonal fluctuation will be factored into your solar production estimate.
+We design the systems with all four seasons in mind, and this seasonal fluctuation will be factored into your solar production estimate.
+During your solar site assessment, we take in to account the sunlight that your specific region receives each year.
+This means that your system will be sized appropriately for the amount of sunny (or cloudy) days you receive annually.

 Will trees/ shade impact my solar performance?

-When you go solar, it is best to keep your trees trimmed so they do not block the sun from shining on your panels.
+You don't have to hack down the trees.
+But when you decide to go solar, it is best to keep your trees trimmed, so they do not block the sun from shining on your panels.

 Will my solar system still work well after 25 years?

-This means that after 25 years, your system should still be operating at around 80% of its original rated capacity and providing your home with clean, renewable energy.
+Which means that even after 25 years, your system should be operating nearly at 80% of its original capacity and continue providing you with clean, renewable energy.